 At the moment I have one UXG.
 So I wouldn't be able to see the simulation, would I?

 With respect to AOA, I am trying to understand the scenario in such a case.
 There is an example in MESG with 2 UXGs.
 What is a actual reason of having two UXGs?
 Is it just to minimise the dropping pulses or as you mentioned before, one to act as platform and the other as SUT?
-What are the roles of Master and slave?
+What are the roles of the primary and secondary?
 I see SUT has two antennas.

-In case if we have 4 UXGs, how the master and slaves behave?
-Master as the SUT and slaves as platforms?
+In case if we have 4 UXGs, how the primary and secondary behave?
+Primary as the SUT and secondary as platforms?

 Greatly appreciate your reply!